jluckyiv/triage-elm/README.md

 # Triage-Elm
 An attempt to move the Triage app to Elm.

+This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).

 ## Available scripts
 In the project directory you can run: